ari-anha/Nasa-image-search/README.md

 ## Acknowledgement

-This project was the React Developer Mock Tech Test project as part of the Manchester Codes curriculum.
+This project was the React Developer Mock Tech Test project as part of the Manchester Codes (@MCRcodes) curriculum.

 ## Finished app